profezzorn/ProffieOSDocs/display/images-and-animations.md

 * in
 * pstoff

+From ProffieOS 8.x, these additional events are available:
+* lowbatt

+Also, from Proffie 8.x, you can use the BlasterDisplayController to activate these extra events:
+* blast
+* reload
+* empty
+* jam
+* clipin
+* clipout
+* destruct

 In the future, there will probably be more things that will trigger loading OLED images or animations from the SD card, as well as additional size displays, including color, etc..
 For this page's explanations, a typical monochrome 128x32 pixel OLED display is used as the example target.